JudgmentLabs/judgeval/README.md

 **That's it!** Judgeval automatically manages trajectory collection and reward tagging - your agent can learn from production data with minimal code changes.

-👉 Check out a [Wikipedia Racer](https://colab.research.google.com/github/JudgmentLabs/judgment-cookbook/blob/main/rl/WikiRacingAgent_RL.ipynb) to see RL in action with Judgeval.
+👉 Check out the [Wikipedia Racer notebook](https://colab.research.google.com/github/JudgmentLabs/judgment-cookbook/blob/main/rl/WikiRacingAgent_RL.ipynb), where an agent learns to navigate Wikipedia using RL, to see Judgeval in action.

 You can view and monitor training progress for free via the [Judgment Dashboard](https://app.judgmentlabs.ai/).